nfrank6-depaul/Breast-Cancer-Classification---SE489/docker/README.md

 - `train.dockerfile` - The train image is run when we want to train the model.
 - `predict.dockerfile` - The predict image is run when we want to generate predictions.
-- `run.dockerfile` - This is used for who project deployments
+- `run.dockerfile` - This is used for whole project deployments

 ## Docker Installation Instructions